 PACE Financing can help finance efficiency improvements in historic tax credit rehab projects.

-We’re pleased to host this guest commentary from Andy Meyer and Kate Hangge of Twain Financial Partners
+We’re pleased to host this guest commentary from Kate Hangge of Twain Financial Partners

 - What is PACE Financing?

 Property Assessed Clean Energy (PACE) makes it possible for property owners to obtain financing for 100% of the cost of energy efficiency, renewable energy and water conservation improvements to commercial, industrial, multifamily and other properties.
 PACE financing can be used for new construction, historic rehabilitation, and retrofit projects.

 - How is it administered?

 In a typical PACE transaction, a private PACE lender, such as Twain Financial Partners, will provide long-term, fixed-rate financing to a property owner that is repaid through a special assessment levied against the property and collected with the property’s tax bill.
 A program administrator appointed by the state or local government will ensure the project meets program rules and is projected to obtain minimum energy savings.

 - What types of projects can utilize PACE financing?

 Depending on the jurisdiction, most commercial properties are eligible for PACE funding.
 The PACE funds can be used to fund any improvement to the property that will reduce energy or water consumption, including but not limited to HVAC, lighting, plumbing, insulation, windows, roofing, solar systems and more.